Skip to content

 According to Potter, the likelihood for wildlife encounters goes up as residential development encroaches on natural habitats: this rings true in Okotoks, which is located in a wildlife corridor that many animals may go through as they make their way along the Sheep River Valley.

-Reported predatory wildlife encounters have been on the rise in the Foothills residents recently, including two cougar attacks on small pets in the span of two weeks and a black bear seen roaming through Okotoks in September, and most recently, a black bear spending half a day in a yard near Cayley on Oct.
+Reported predatory wildlife encounters have been on the rise in the Foothills recently, including two cougar attacks on small pets in the span of two weeks and a black bear seen roaming through Okotoks in September, and most recently, a black bear spending half a day in a yard near Cayley on Oct.
 9.

 With that said, Potter reiterated that bobcats do not pose the same level of threat that other predators do.